HTercas/QuMatt/README.md

-# QuMattTeam-
+# QuMattTeam

-Our team explores quantum matter—plasmas, gases, and plasmonic platforms—combining theory and experiment (MOTLab cold-atom facility) to advance fundamental science and quantum technologies
+Our team explores quantum matter—plasmas, gases, and photonics—combining theory and experiment (MOTLab cold-atom facility) to advance fundamental science and quantum technologies